Disassembling Furniture For Moving: Top Tips

 3. Wardrobe & Dressers – Even if you have a smaller dresser, removing any drawers, shelves, or other unattached elements is a good idea.
 For wardrobes with mirrors, make sure you dismantle the mirror and pack it in bubble wrap to keep the glass from shattering.

 4. Tables – Dismantling a table is an effortless task.
 Unscrew the legs from the top.
-Securing them with tape is an excellent way to keep all pieces together.
+Securing them with tape is an excellent way to keep all the pieces together.

 5. IKEA Items – IKEA items are usually easy to assemble and dismantle, as they are intended to be lightweight and easy to move.
 Individual parts can be taken apart and placed in small boxes for moving.